-Business Objective: With increase pressures coming from e-commerce, specialty chains, and reductions in center store sales performance, our retail customer was looking to develop a more effective way to develop, validate, and communicate innovation to their executive leadership.
-Historically, this client used an innovation center which was costly to maintain (facility, labor, fixtures, and products), took extensive time to set and reset, provided little flexibility to make real time changes, and was limited to research that could be conducted in a single physical location.
+Business Objective: With increase pressures coming from e-commerce, specialty chains, and reductions in center store sales performance, our retail client, Retailer Y, was looking to develop a more effective way to develop, validate, and communicate innovation to their executive leadership.
+By implementing ShopperMX™, they expected to reduce costs, drive efficiencies in their reset process, and build in rigor that didn’t exist.

 Business Functions Impacted: